HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 description: Cookies chapter of the 2025 Web Almanac covering the prevalence and structure of cookies on the web.
 hero_alt: Hero image of Web Almanac characters carrying a large cookie, while crumbs are thrown off by another character.
 Another Web Almanac character is following the trail of cookies with a detective hat and a magnifying glass.
 authors: [yohhaan]
-reviewers: []
+reviewers: [JannisBush]
 analysts: [ChrisBeeti]
 editors: []
 translators: []
 results: https://docs.google.com/spreadsheets/d/1ZirsnaXgbOMzBmt0X2eMMu3rVJvWCtQgE7pNG7fKcvc/edit
 yohhaan_bio: Yohan Beugin is a Ph.D. student in the Department of Computer Sciences at the University of Wisconsin–Madison where he is a member of the Security and Privacy Research Group and advised by Prof. Patrick McDaniel.
 He is interested in building more secure, privacy-preserving, and trustworthy systems.
-His current research so far has focused on security of open-sourec software as well as tracking and privacy in online advertising.
+His current research so far has focused on tracking and privacy in online advertising as well as security of open-source software.
 featured_quote: TODO
 featured_stat_1: 60%
 featured_stat_label_1: Cookies that are third-party